 What Should You Look for in a New Host

-A managed WordPress hosting provider is a premium service, so you should receive premium benefits.
+Managed WordPress hosting is a premium service, so you should receive premium benefits.
 Customer service should be available when you need it, not when it works for them.
 And the support team should have WordPress-specific knowledge that can help you work through site issues.
 The support team should a resource for help with every aspect of your site, including third-party plug-ins.
 Look for a provider that provides 24/7 access to a support team, or promises to reply within a certain amount of time.

 You should also look for someone who will be there during the move.
-Personalized onboarding can be a lifesaver when everything seems like chaos.

 Quick and easy site migrations